Easy Italian Margarita Recipe

-I must admit it, I had never heard of Italian Margarita until a couple of days ago.
-I was doing some topic research to find inspiration for the following posts to write, and apparently, lots of people are looking up this drink’s recipe.
+I must admit it, I had never heard of an Italian Margarita until a couple of days ago.
+I was doing some topic research to find inspiration for upcoming posts, and apparently, lots of people are searching for this drink’s recipe.

 At first, I was surprised.
 I mean, I come from a part of Italy where bars barely serve margaritas at all.
 The people here tend to like other drinks.
 Who would have thought that there is even a different type of margarita that everyone associates with us, without us knowing it?